mattia6690/MonalisR/README.md

 ### 3. Download the Package
 #### 3.1 Development Repository

 This package is in an active development stage and therefore [privatly hosted in a Gitlab repository](https://gitlab.inf.unibz.it/REMSEN).
-It is available only to registered group members and the access has to be granted by one of the active members of the group (see [Members Section](https://gitlab.inf.unibz.it/SOS/MonalisR/project_members) or below)
+It is available only to registered group members and the access has to be granted by one of the active members of the group (see [Members Section](https://gitlab.inf.unibz.it/SOS/MonalisR/project_members))
 A general way to load the package in R is provided with the following code:<br>

 ```r